galpratama/navillera/README.md

 # Navillera Frontend

-Simple and easy to use boilerplate with hot reloading for kickstart your project
+Simple and easy to use front-end boilerplate with hot reloading for kickstart your project

 ## What's included?
 - Clean and organized folder structure.
 (From sass-guidelin.es)